Lalla Lamia Al Solh: Biography

-Born in Lebanon on 4 August 1937, Lamia is the second-born of the five daughters of Riad Al Solh, the country's prime minister.
-When she was just 14 years old, her father was assassinated in an attack by members of the Syrian Social Nationalist Party.
+Born in Beirut on 4 August 1937, Lamia is the second-born of the five daughters of Riad Al Solh, the country's prime minister, and his wife Fayza al-Jabiri.
+When she was 14 years old, her father was assassinated in an attack by members of the Syrian Social Nationalist Party.
 She studied at the La Sorbonne university in Paris and graduated in 1959 with a bachelor's degree in French language and literature.

 Patronage

 She has served as president of the Alaouite Organization for the Promotion of the Blind in Morocco (OAPAM) since its creation in 1967.

 In December 2023, she was honored in Rabat by the Baouabate Fès Association for her lifelong commitment to the social integration of blind and visually impaired individuals.
 Since 1967, she has led the OAPAM, establishing 13 centers nationwide that provide free education from primary to high school levels.
 These initiatives empower visually impaired individuals to actively participate in civil life.